photowey/snowflake/README.md

 # snowflake

-A Twitter snowflake algorithm simply implemented in Rust .
+A Twitter snowflake algorithm simply implemented in Rust.